[?] Subscribe To This Site

 In order to register an animal with IAGARB, the German Angora must not only meet the standard for type, it must also pass 90 day wool production and quality tests.
 In Germany, the State has set up Angora Wool Stations, and these perform objective testing of German Angora wool quantity and quality.

-Without a doubt, the 90 day wooling tests have led to animals that produce way more wool than any of the other Angora breeds...
+Without a doubt, the 90 day wooling tests resulted in the selection of breeding animals that produce way more wool than any of the other Angora breeds...

 • By 1963, German Angoras were surpassing 1000 gm/year.